JungleDome/mineflayer-plugin-manager/README.md

   username: 'bot',
 });

+//Load all remote plugins that is installed from npm bot.loadPlugin(gui.plugin);

-//Automatically load all plugins inside './myFolder' folder bot.loadPlugin(PluginManager);
+//Loads plugin manager, it will automatically load all local plugins inside './myFolder' folder bot.loadPlugin(PluginManager);

 //Reload all plugins with latest content